 FORECAST.ETS.STAT

-The FORECAST.ETS.STAT function is used in Excel to predict a future value based on a series of existing values.
-This function is particularly useful in forecasting trends in data sets and making informed projections for various scenarios.
+The FORECAST.ETS.STAT function predicts a future value based on a series of existing values.
+It is useful for forecasting trends in data sets.
+This function helps in making informed projections for various scenarios.

 Syntax 🔗